 The best way to ensure smooth payments is by setting up a payment plan that works.
 A payment plan is not only how and when the tenant will pay you.
 In addition, it includes a complete guide on what the payment time frame is, what happens when the tenant fails to pay on time, vacancies etc.

 Furthermore, being proactive secures your interests, and ensures the tenant knows what can happen if they fail to pay on time.
-A complete action plan set beforehand will offer you a great deal, then come up with a plan after you are stuck in a certain situation.
+A complete action plan set beforehand will offer you a great deal of comfort, rather than come up with a plan after you are stuck in a certain situation.

 The best way to avoid the hassle is by setting a working system in place.
-Making sure the tenant knows you mean business and are set up and ready to take on any issue that arises.
+Making sure the tenant knows you are professional and are set up and ready to take on any issue that arises.

 There are local and federal laws you need to consider before taking on an investment property.
 It's ideal to get to know every single regulation and law set in place before you decide to purchase an investment property.